specialprivacy/tlabs-infrastructure/README.md

 This file defines all the different security groups that can be assigned to VMs.
 These are not specific to this infrastructure
 * **swarm-cluster.tf**
 This file contains the description of the VMs and network components.
 It will also provision a public IP and assign it to the root/bastion server.
+* **docker-registry.tf**
+This file contains the description of the ubuntu VM which will run the docker registry.
+Because we can only have one router in our account it is reusing the docker swarm network.
+* **registry-cloud-config.yml**
+This file contains the post boot configuration of the ubuntu VM.
+It is responsible for partioning and mounting the attached storage volume and installing all dependencies.
+We could even have it start the docker registry as an improvement.
+It serves a similar purpose as `coreos_bootstrap.yml` does for the swarm servers.
 * **variables.tf**
 This file contains configurable parameters of the stack we are deploying.
 Here you can change the amount of VMs to create and the image type etc. Non secret parameters of the Openstack provider can also be set in this file.
 Variables can also be overwritten at runtime by passing in environment variables (see https://www.terraform.io/docs/configuration/environment-variables.html)
 * **terraform.tfvars**